 20% of children present with asymptomatic illness.

 Evidence so far suggests a milder, or asymptomatic, course of disease in about 95% of children, but with possible evidence of radiological lung changes in both categories.
-Symptoms commonly reported include fever, cough, sore throat, nasal congestion, and rhinorrhoea.
+Fever and cough are the most common symptoms reported in children.
+Other less common symptoms include sore throat, nasal congestion, and rhinorrhoea.
 Fever, cough, and dyspnoea are less common in children compared with adults.
 Children may present with gastrointestinal symptoms more commonly than adults, particularly newborns and infants, and these may be the only symptom.
 Febrile seizures have been reported rarely.
+Among children under 5 years of age, 50% were infants and 43% were asymptomatic.
 The clinical manifestations in children under 5 years of age appear to be milder compared with those of influenza A infection.

 Severe disease has been reported rarely in children.
 In a cross-sectional study of 48 critically ill infants and children in the US, the clinical course and hospital outcomes were better compared with adults.
 Similar to adults, 80% of critically ill children had pre-existing comorbidities, most commonly immune suppression/cancer, cardiac disease, obesity, and diabetes.
 It is worth noting that critical disease has been reported more frequently in children under 1 year of age compared with children older than 1 year of age, and vomiting is more common in this age group.
 There is increasing concern that a related inflammatory syndrome is emerging in children with severe disease.
 See the Complications external link opens in a new windowsection for more information.

-Cases of COVID-19 have been reported in neonates.
-Dyspnoea is the most common sign in neonates.
+Respiratory tract symptoms and fever are the most common symptoms in neonates.
 Although illness is usually mild, severe illness, including cases of late-onset neonatal sepsis and encephalitis, has been reported.
 Severe illness is slightly more common in neonates compared with older children.
 Infants may present with irritability, crying, feeding difficulties, silent hypoxia, and neurological symptoms.